-I’m sure you’ve run into Simon Sinek’s TED talk on the Golden Circle where he made the case for how great leaders communicate differently — leading first with their why (or purpose), then describing their how (or unique value proposition), and finally describing what they do.
+I’m sure you’ve run into Simon Sinek’s TED talk on the Golden Circle, where he made a case for how great leaders communicate differently — leading first with their why (or purpose), then describing their how (or unique value proposition), and finally describing what they do.

 I find the Golden Circle is just as applicable when deconstructing or charting a new idea or venture — mapping quite nicely to the vision, strategy, and product pyramid that you’ve probably also run into.

 The mistake too many entrepreneurs make is rushing up this pyramid and prematurely falling in love with their product.
 This is the classic build-first or solution-first approach where the tendency is to lead with what you are building (product) instead of taking the requisite time needed first to get your vision (why) and strategy (how) in order.

 Vision and strategy are foundational pieces without which even a good product cannot withstand the weight of its market.